Life Insurance Lawyer Serving Wyoming

 Death from Self-Inflicted Injuries

 Life insurance policies will have a list of causes of death that are excluded from coverage, called “exclusions.”
 Death as a result of self-inflicted injuries is frequently excluded from coverage.
 However, we have found that life insurance companies will attempt to wrongfully classify someone’s death as a suicide so that they can deny the beneficiary’s claim.
-In these cases, we thoroughly investigate the cause of death and if we can prove the death was not self-inflicted, we can get our beneficiary clients paid.

 What to Expect When You Hire the WY Life Insurance Lawyers at Boonswang Law